navigation bar

 General Description

-The Spring River forms in Howell County of southcentral Missouri just a few miles south of the Eleven Point River and near the Mark Twain National Forest, then flows southward into Arkansas at Mammoth Springs in Fulton County.
-It then flows down through Fulton County, across the northeast tip of Sharp County and into Randolph County to its confluence with the Eleven Point River.
-The Eleven Point River then flows a few miles south to its confluence with the Current River, also flowing down from Missouri.
+The Spring River forms in Howell County of southcentral Missouri just a few miles south of the Eleven Point River and near the Mark Twain National Forest, then flows southward as an underground river into Arkansas at Mammoth Springs in Fulton County where it forms on the surface just south of the Missouri State line.
+It then flows down through Fulton County, across the northeast tip of Sharp County and into Lawrence County to its confluence with the Eleven Point River just above SH 361.
+The river then flows a few miles south to its confluence with the Black River, also flowing down from Missouri, near Old Davidsonville State Historical Park.
+The total length of the river is only about 54 miles, but it packs a lot of excitement and scenery in a few miles.
 Generally, the Spring River is a year-round paddling stream, assuming you are able to withstand the rigors of the Missouri Ozarks winter, which can be quite cold.

-The lowest section of the Spring River flows about 15 miles from Ravenden to its confluence with the Eleven Point River in Randolph County.
+The lowest section of the Spring River flows about 20 miles from Ravenden to its confluence with the Eleven Point River along the Lawrence-Randolph County, and then on down to its confluence with the Black River with a river right take-out just below the confluence.
 Jonesboro is only about 30 miles from the confluence, and Memphis is only about 70 miles further.
 This flatwater section is remote, rugged and natural, as would be expected for "the natural state" of Arkansas.
-Physical characteristics are very similar to the section immediately above, and the year-round flow makes it easy to paddle this section anytime you get the urge.
+This is the least developed reach of the entire Sring River.
+Physical characteristics are very similar to the section immediately above except that it has far fewer and much smaller ledge drops.
+The year-round flow makes it easy to paddle this section anytime you get the urge, though Northeastern Arkansas can get quite cold in winter, so dress appropriately.

 Location